oneeve8/kobble-data/content/How to Pray the Rosary.md

 4. The Glorious Mysteries which are to be said on Wednesday and on Sunday

 Each Mystery contains 5 decades (five sets of ten beads each).
-Each decade consists of one our Father and 10 Hail Mary's
+Upon each of the b one our Father and 10 Hail Mary's
 :::
 ::: slide
 #### Opening prayers